-By darkening the room, you reduce the amount of stimulation around your child, which will help calm and settle him.
+A darker room means less stimulation around your child.
+This will help calm and settle him.
 A darkened room also tells your child that it’s time for rest.

 Once your child is in bed, she’ll sleep better if the amount of light in the room stays the same while she’s asleep.

 Noise and sleep

 Tips for managing light and noise

 - Block out sudden noises.
 You could shut the windows and doors, hang heavier curtains or a blanket over windows, or put a draft blocker under the door.

 - Block out morning light and noise with closed windows and doors, window coverings and so on.
 If your child can’t hear the sounds of traffic or other early risers.
 Thicker curtains and closed windows might help too.
 This can help your child sleep longer in the morning.